lemonstener/mixerdb/readme.md

 Welcome to the MixerDB repository!

-Mixer DB is cocktail database that contains hundreds of cocktails and ingredients.
+Mixer DB is cocktail database that contains hundreds of cocktails and ingredients plus user functionality.
 This repository contains all of the files needed to create a fully functional database along with an API to easily find what you need.

+**Total number of ingredients**: 481

+**Total number of cocktails**: 563

 ## Technologies used